funjack/launchcontrol/contrib/blender/README.md

 Click on the `add` menu button in the Sequencer:
 ![Add](./doc/02-add-movie.jpg "Add")

-Select `movie`.
+Select `Movie`.
 Browse to your movie file and open it:
 ![Movie](./doc/03-add-movie.jpg "Movie")

-Select the video strip by right clicking on it.
+Select the video strip by `right-clicking` on it.
 (You may see two strips, the top one represents the audio.):
 ![Select Strip](./doc/04-select-strip.jpg "Select Strip")

 ### Script movie

-Search the start position by left linking in the Sequence window and/or using the arrow keys on your keyboard.
-Then press the position number in the Funscript panel:
+Search the start position by `left-clicking` in the Sequence window and/or using the `arrow keys` on your keyboard.
+Then press one of the position number in the Funscript panel:
 ![Seek Position](./doc/05-seek-insert.jpg "Seek Position")

 Search for the end of the move in the video and press the corresponding position number in the Funscript panel:
 ![Insert Position](./doc/06-seek-insert.jpg "Insert Position")

 To halt movement simply choose the same position as before to keep at that